 Flattened cardboard and paper are other easy items to toss in your recycling bin.
 With the number of online orders we make, recycling all the cardboard boxes is a great way to help the environment.

 You may even be able to recycle food cartons like juice boxes and clean take-out containers.
 Before doing so, make sure they’re not coated with wax or covered in food waste.
-It’s also important to check with your waste management company in Red Oak to make sure they collect food cartons.
+It’s also important to check with your waste management company in Dallas to make sure they collect food cartons.